 2.6 dealing with your requests, enquiries or complaints and other customer care related activities;

-2.7 carrying out market and product analysis and marketing our and our group companies’ products and services generally;
+2.7 carrying out market and product analysis, improvements to our products and services and marketing our and our group companies’ products and services generally;

 2.8 contacting you about our and our group companies’ products and services and the products and services of carefully selected third parties which we think may be of interest to you (unless you ask us in writing not to).
 Where such contact is via electronic means, our terms and conditions record our agreement with you that the electronic marketing messages we and our selected third parties send don’t need to include an unsubscribe facility;